 Neurological Examination: A thorough neurological exam can help assess brain function and identify any signs of brain stem glioma.
 This examination includes tests of vision, hearing, balance, coordination, strength, and reflexes.

-Additional Scans: Depending on the situation, additional imaging tests like CT scans or PET scans may be recommended to gain more information about the tumor.
+Additional Scans: Depending on the situation, additional imaging tests like CT scans or PET scans may be recommended to gain more information about the tumour.

 The primary diagnostic tool for brain stem glioma is Magnetic Resonance Imaging (MRI).
-An MRI provides detailed images of the brain stem, allowing doctors to identify the presence, size, and specific location of the tumor.
-With the help of contrast dye, MRI can differentiate tumor tissue from normal brain tissue, providing valuable information for diagnosis and treatment planning.
+An MRI provides detailed images of the brain stem, allowing doctors to identify the presence, size, and specific location of the tumour.
+With the help of contrast dye, MRI can differentiate tumour tissue from normal brain tissue, providing valuable information for diagnosis and treatment planning.

 Recent advancements in genetic testing have dramatically transformed the approach to diagnosing and treating brain stem gliomas.
-Genetic tests analyze the tumor's DNA to identify specific mutations and alterations.
-This information is crucial for understanding the tumor's behavior and identifying targeted therapies.
+Genetic tests analyze the tumour's DNA to identify specific mutations and alterations.
+This information is crucial for understanding the tumour's behaviour and identifying targeted therapies.
 Key genetic tests for brain stem glioma include:

 Accurately diagnosing brain stem glioma requires a combination of advanced imaging techniques and genetic testing.
 The integration of these diagnostic tools enables healthcare professionals to tailor treatment strategies to the individual patient, potentially improving outcomes.
 As research progresses, it is expected that even more precise diagnostic and treatment options will become available for patients with brain stem glioma.